fjaderboll/pytradfri-rest/README.md

 This is built on the [pytradfri](https://github.com/home-assistant-libs/pytradfri) project and adds a REST API for simpler usage of controlling your IKEA lights.

+You'll need the *IKEA Trådfri gateway* connected on your local LAN.

 > [!TIP]
 > If you're using the new *IKEA Dirigera Hub*
 > (which has Matter support), check out my other project